-As executive vice president, general counsel and secretary of MSG Networks Inc., Lawrence J. Burian oversees and directs all of the legal affairs for the media company, which includes two award-winning regional sports and entertainment networks, MSG Network and MSG+.
+As executive vice president and general counsel of MSG Networks Inc., Lawrence J. Burian oversees and directs all of the legal affairs for the media company, which includes two award-winning regional sports and entertainment networks, MSG Network and MSG+.
 Mr. Burian also serves as general counsel for The Madison Square Garden Company (MSG), a sports and entertainment leader with renowned performance venues, entertainment properties, and professional sports teams.

 MSG Network and MSG+ are home to 10 professional sports teams, delivering live games of the New York Knicks; New York Rangers; New York Islanders; New Jersey Devils; Buffalo Sabres; New York Liberty; New York Red Bulls and the Westchester Knicks, as well as coverage of the New York Giants and Buffalo Bills.
 Each year, MSG and MSG+ collectively telecast approximately 500 live professional games, along with a comprehensive lineup of other sporting events, including college football and basketball, and critically-acclaimed original programming.
 The gold standard for regional broadcasting, MSG Networks has won 145 New York Emmy Awards over the past nine years.

 MSG Networks Inc. was formerly known as The Madison Square Garden Company until a 2015 spin-off that made MSG Networks Inc. a pure play media company and created a new publicly-traded sports and entertainment company that took the name: The Madison Square Garden Company (MSG).
-In addition to playing an integral role in this transaction, which included raising $1 billion in debt financing at MSG Networks Inc., Mr. Burian also serves as executive vice president, general counsel and secretary of MSG.
+In addition to playing an integral role in this transaction, which included raising $1 billion in debt financing at MSG Networks Inc., Mr. Burian also serves as executive vice president and general counsel of MSG.